derekloewe/foodPicker/README.md

 # Functionality
 ### Resturants
-1. need to get
+1. need to  add get

 # Things to Do

-- [ ] Flush out Functionality for Restaurants
+- [x] Flush out Functionality for Restaurants
-- [ ] Flush out functionality for homemade meals
+- [x] Flush out functionality for homemade meals
 - [ ] Style
 - [ ] Test
 - [ ] Get List of Resturants